Third Dynasty of Egypt: Overview

 The archaeological evidence shows that Khasekhemwy, the last ruler of the Second Dynasty, was succeeded by Djoser, who at the time was only attested by his presumed Horus name Netjerikhet.
 Djoser's successor was Sekhemkhet, who had the Nebty name Djeserty.
 The last king of the dynasty is Huni, who may be the same person as Qahedjet or, less likely, Khaba.
 There are three remaining Horus names of known 3rd dynasty kings: Sanakht, Khaba, and perhaps Qahedjet.
 One of these three, by far most likely Sanakht, went by the nebty name Nebka.

 Dating the Third Dynasty is similarly challenging.
 Shaw gives the dates as being approximately from 2686 to 2613 BC.
 The Turin King List suggests a total of 75 years for the third dynasty.
 Baines and Malek have placed the third dynasty as spanning the years 2650–2575 BC, while Dodson and Hilton date the dynasty to 2584–2520 BC.
 It is not uncommon for these estimates to differ by more than a century.

-Some scholars have proposed a southern origin for the Third Dynasty.
-Petrie believed the dynasty originated from Sudan based on iconographic evidence, but Keita argued southern Egypt is equally likely.